 Letter to the Editor, Seattle Times, 25 August 1965, page 10.
 Joseph Brugger protests the fate of the Skagit Belle, partially submerged at the downtown Seattle waterfront.

 “Fiftieth Anniversary of the University of Washington Chapter of Alpha Omicron Pi Sorority.”
 Seattle Times, 17 October 1965, page 85.
-Guests of honor at the banquet on October 25th will be ten charter members including Mrs. Joseph Brugger.
+The article tells that guests of honor at the banquet on October 25th will be ten charter members including Mrs. Joseph Brugger.
 Today this sorority house is at 1906 NE 45th Street.

 Key to street names in the Minnie Kraus plat: these street names were assigned in the 1906 Lake Side City plat map and Minnie did not change them in her subdivision.